© uitinvlaanderen

 © Tomas Kube

-When one imagines Belgium, they often are thinking of Bruges.
+Bruges, the unofficial capital of romance, is a true highlight.
+Its entire historic city center is a UNESCO World Heritage site.
 Canals loop across the town like a string of pearls.
 With cobblestone paths, brick archways, stone churches and quaint bridges.
 The addition of swans on the water, horse drawn carriages in the lanes and daffodils in the park make it nearly magical.

 Unfold to find out more

-Listed on UNESCO World Heritage Sites, Bruges has the best-preserved example of a medieval city centre, with its bell tower leaning over the wide open market.
-With the centre closed off to cars, all the stunning beauty and culture of this unforgettable city can be easily explored on foot, although a boat ride along the quiet canals is something not to be missed.
+Listed on UNESCO World Heritage Sites, Bruges has the best-preserved example of a medieval city center, with its bell tower leaning over the wide open market.
+All the stunning beauty and culture of this unforgettable city can be easily explored on foot, although a boat ride along the quiet canals is something not to be missed.

 © Milo Profi

-Experience the historic city of Bruges: Take a boat trip on the canals and see the ‘little Venice of the North’ from a different point of view, or walk the cobbled streets and visit the beguinage or the belfry.
+Experience the historic city of Bruges: Take a boat trip on the canals from a different point of view, or walk the cobbled streets and visit the beguinage or the belfry.
 Visit the Duc de Bourgogne brewery to taste their very own beer.
 Another must-see is the Basilica of the Holy Blood.
 The Roman Catholic Basilica is a beautiful piece of architecture you can visit for free.

 Fold content